We are the Steven Schmiedeknecht Family and we shepherd a flock of purebred Merino sheep in West Michigan.

 Wool Haven is in Oceana County, Michigan, near the Lake Michigan lakeshore, between Muskegon and Ludington.

-Currently, our offerings include a limited supply of Merino wool roving and yarn made from the fleeces of our sheep.
+Handwovens.
 Most of our heirloom Merino wool handwovens are sold out, however if this is something of interest to you, please contact Holly (please click here).
 We show our fleeces in the Michigan Fiber Festival’s Fleece Competition.
 Any of our well-skirted fleeces that go unsold at the festival will be made available here on our website.
-Please check back in later August or contact Holly by email, phone call, or text message for inquiries and/or questions (please see our contact information on our Contact page or simply click here).

 We showed our sheep for the very first time at Michigan Fiber Festival 2025 in Allegan, Michigan.

-We give you our best from our growing farm.
+We give you our best from our growing farm,

 ~Holly